International Family Law - Child Abduction (Hague Convention)

 “The states signatory to the convention are firmly convinced that the interests of children are of paramount importance in matters relating to their custody, desiring to protect children internationally from the harmful effects of their wrongful removal or retention and to establish procedures to ensure their prompt return to the State of their habitual residence, as well as to secure protection for rights of access.”

 The Australian Central Authority, within the Attorney-General’s Department, is responsible for administering the Hague Convention.
 It provides a lawful procedure for seeking the return of abducted children to their home country.
 It also provides services to obtain contact or access to children overseas.

-The party making the application (the person who had custody of the child before their removal) must also include their details as well as any information they possess regarding where the child may be and by who the child is being retained.
-Further details are required regarding the circumstances surrounding the removal of the child from Australia and any legal or factual grounds justifying the application.
+The party making the application (the person who had custody of the child before their removal) must also include their details as well as any information about where the child may be and with whom; the circumstances of the removal of the child from Australia; and any legal or factual grounds justifying the application.
 It is essential to obtain legal advice before applying the ACA to give yourself the best chance of having your application accepted.

-The ACA will then assess the application on its merits against the criteria of the Hague convention and provide reasons to the applicant for their decision.
-If the ACA accepts the application, they will then transfer the application to the overseas Central Authority, who will take further action.
-Typically, they could contact the abducter and seek the voluntary return of the child to Australia, and then file your application in the relevant court of that country for a decision if a voluntary return is not made.
+The ACA will then assess the application on its merits against the criteria of the convention and provide reasons to the applicant for their decision.
+If the ACA accepts the application, it will transfer it to the overseas Central Authority, who will take further action.
+Typically, the authority could contact the abducter and seek the voluntary return of the child to Australia, and then file your application in the relevant court of that country for a decision if a voluntary return is not made.

 Generally, for an application of return to be successful, the applicant must establish that the removal of the child is wrongful, and:

-*the applicant has ‘rights of custody’ in relation to the child under the laws of the country they were removed from;
+- the applicant has “rights of custody” to the child under the laws of the country they were removed from;

 The Hague Convention is in force between Australia and these countries.